 - EU-Africa Summits of Heads of States and Governments take place every three years alternatively in Africa and Europe.
 These Summits take stock of the progress made in the implementation of commitments made and provide political guidance for further work.

 - The 5th African Union - European Union (AU-EU) summit took place on 29-30 November 2017 in Abidjan, Côte d'Ivoire.
 The summit was the opportunity to strengthen relations in a broad range of areas between the two continents, with a focus on investing in youth.
-This is the first edition of the summit to be held in Sub-Saharan Africa.
+This was the first edition of the summit being in Sub-Saharan Africa.
 Official Summit website

 - Ministerial meetings take place on an ad hoc basis to monitor the progress achieved between Summits.
-The last meeting took place at the margins of the EU-Africa Summit in April 2014 on climate change.
+The last meeting took place at the margins of the AU-EU Summit, in July 2017 on sustainable agriculture and youth.

-- College-to-College meetings between the European Commission and the African Union Commission take place on an annual basis alternatively in Brussels and Addis Ababa to provide political and operational impetus to Africa-EU relations.
-The last meeting took place in 2013 in Addis Ababa and the next meeting is scheduled for April 2015 in Brussels.
+- Commission-to-Commission meetings between the European Commission and the African Union Commission take place on an annual basis alternatively in Brussels and Addis Ababa to provide political and operational impetus to Africa-EU relations.
+The last meeting took place in 2018 in Brussels.

 - Regular High Level dialogues and expert level meetings ensure the implementation of the Road Map, such as the reference group on Infrastructure, or the EU-Africa High Level Policy Dialogue (HLPD) expert group on science, technology and innovation.

 In addition, continuous dialogue is maintained by other stakeholders of the Africa-EU Partnership, such as:

 - EU-Africa Business Forums bring together African and European business leader representing multi-nationals, large corporations, small and medium-scale enterprises and confederations, multilateral and regional institutions to discuss ways of improving the business and investment climate between Africa and the EU.